SoeMoeAung060/movie-app/app/README.md

-## License
+### License
 This project is licensed under the MIT License.
+See the LICENSE file for more details.